 Straddling Europe and Asia, modern Turkey is built on a complex history that continues today.
 Join us to explore beautiful scenery, enjoy fabulous rowing, indulge in wonderful food and accommodation and also gain insight into the past and present of this intriguing country.
-Experience three different aspects of Turkey on this rowing trip.
-We begin and end in Istanbul, one of the world’s most fascinating cities.
-Next stop is Bodrum, famous for its history and as one of Turkey’s most chic resort towns.
-The third part of our Turkey rowing tour places us on a more remote peninsula of the south Aegean coastline, where villages retain their fishing and sponge-diving character.
+Experience three different aspects of this fascinating country on this Turkey rowing trip.
+We begin in Bodrum, famous for its history and as one of Turkey’s most chic resort towns.
+The second part of our Turkey rowing tour places us on a more remote peninsula of the south Aegean coastline, where villages retain their fishing and sponge-diving character.
+We end in Istanbul, rowing the Golden Horn, one of Istanbul’s defining features.
 Three experiences combined into one tour.

 Successive waves of civilizations have crashed and clashed on these rugged shores: Greek, Roman, Crusaders, Seljuk, Byzantium, Ottoman.
 One might argue that the most recent wave to descend are hoards of tourists, seeking sun, resorts and nightlife.
 We will have a chance to sample the best of all of these influences, both ancient and modern.
 In Istanbul we will row in sight of some of the city’s most famous sites and myths.
 On the Aegean coast we will be in coastal boats.
 The coastline is stunning – hills plunge into water at times blue, at times green, with beaches regularly punctuating the rocky shore.
 Fingers of peninsulas reaching across the water to Greek islands.
-Our last row ends at an archeological site – perfectly connecting our favourite sport with Turkey’s heritage.
+One of our rows takes us to an archeological site – perfectly connecting our favourite sport with Turkey’s heritage.

 The focus is on the rowing, but we will have ample time to immerse ourselves in the history and culture of Turkey.
-We will explore the famous venues and monuments but also the backstreets and lesser known neighbourhoods of Istanbul.
-Guides will make historical sites come alive.
+Our guides will make historical sites come alive.
 And then there is the food.
 Our guide describes himself as “foody, very very foody” and this is good news.
 Check out some of Alper’s favourite food.
 Think markets, mezze and meyhanes – the latter are like a tavern where raki is enjoyed with good friends.
 We might sample kebabs, Turkish sweets, and all the Aegean delights.
 To drink, of course Turkish coffee, but also tea and excellent red and white wines including some grape variety unique to Turkey.
 Only the best on this Turkey rowing tour!

 Enjoy this excellent post by Alper Ertubey, telling the story of our Blue Voyage with stunning photos and videos.